-In addition, the Rewrite Holders are eligible to receive up to an additional \$155.0 million in milestone payments upon the achievement of certain prespecified research and regulatory approval milestones, payable through a mixture of \$130.0 million in cash and \$25.0 million in a combination of cash and the Company's common stock which would be valued using the volume-weighted average price of the Company's Common Stock over the ten consecutive trading day period ending on and including the trading day that is two trading days immediately prior to the issuance of the consideration issued in connection with the applicable milestone.
+In addition, the Rewrite Holders are eligible to receive up to an additional \$155.0 million, including \$55.0 million upon the achievement of pre-specified research milestones and \$100.0 million upon the achievement of a regulatory approval milestone, payable through a mixture of \$130.0 million in cash and \$25.0 million in a combination of cash and the Company's common stock which would be valued using the volume-weighted average price of the Company's Common Stock over the ten consecutive trading day period ending on and including the trading day that is two trading days immediately prior to the issuance of the consideration issued in connection with the applicable milestone.
 In September 2022, Rewrite Therapeutics, Inc. merged into Intellia, with Intellia the surviving entity.

 In January 2023, the \$25.0 million research milestone noted above was achieved and, in February 2023, the Company paid the Rewrite Holders \$0.9 million in cash and issued 567,045 shares of Intellia common stock in order to fulfill its obligation under the Rewrite Merger Agreement.
 The cash obligation was recorded as research and development expense in the condensed consolidated statement of operations and other comprehensive loss in the first quarter of 2023.
-The Company had determined that the research milestone settled in the Company's common stock would be classified as a contingent consideration liability under ASC 480 and, therefore, the Company recorded a liability for this milestone payment as of the Rewrite Merger Agreement Date at its fair value of \$10.5 million.
+The Company had determined that the research milestone settled in the Company's common stock would be classified as a contingent consideration liability under ASC 480 and, therefore, the Company initially recorded a liability for this milestone payment as of the Rewrite Merger Agreement Date at its original fair value of \$10.5 million.
 The contingent consideration liability was remeasured at fair value each financial reporting period, with the resulting impact reflected in the Company's condensed consolidated statements of operations and other comprehensive loss, presented within other income (expense).
-The milestones to be settled in cash would be recorded when the contingency is resolved and the consideration is paid or becomes payable.
+The remaining milestones to be settled in cash would be recorded when the contingency is resolved and the consideration is paid or becomes payable.